mnemnion/JLpeg.jl/Plans.md

            accordingly.
 It's a major operation from my perspective, we'd need to obtain a pointer to the Vector somehow and correct all the instruction labels, but probably worth the most speedup after a type-stable dispatch.
   - [X]  Struct packing
+  - [ ]  Use Stack from DataStructures.jl for the instruction/capture/mark stacks.
+         Proposed block size of 512 for VM and Caps and 256 for marks, which should stay much smaller than that in a well-functioning program.
   - [ ]  I'm surely losing cycles converting non-ASCII Chars into UInt32, should add Char1Inst..Char4Inst.
 With NotChar and TestChar, that's 12 instructions, which is fine I think.